 Guerrero first discovered the vernacular of Brick Lane street during one of his visits to London, in 2015, while studying Typeface Design in Reading.
 It wasn’t until several years later that the collective forms and development of the design began to materialise.

-Brick is now available in three weights (Regular, Medium & Black), across two optical sizes (Text & Display).
+Brick is now available in five weights (ExtraLight, Light, Regular, Medium & Black), across two optical sizes (Text & Display).
 It is available to license in both Standard (‘STD’) and Professional (‘PRO’) versions.
 The latter encapsulates the prominent Truman brewery’s unique personality through an exhaustive series of OpenType features and stylistic alternates available within the PRO variant.